Audio4Linux/JDSP4Linux/README.md

 # Important

 We won't modify SELinux, let your device become more safe.
-Also, it is good for you to customize your own rom or even port rom.
+Also, it is good idea to customize your own rom or even port rom.

 ## How to install?
 See readme in download link.